jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 Additionnally, I guess parts of the code may be reviewed or improved.

-A `DTDLHelper` has been created to factorize and ease working with DTDL models.
+A `DTDLHelper` has been created to factorize and facilitate working with DTDL models.
 It will probably be worth to make it stronger and publish it independently.

 # Glossary